jameskemper/sports_data_library/README.md

 - More datasets and sports will be added over time as research evolves.
 - Data is compiled from a mix of public APIs, carefully scraped records, and manual historical curation.
-- Each subfolder may include its own README detailing:
-  - file structures
-  - variable definitions
-  - data provenance and collection methods

 ## Citation and Use